agateau/yokadi/README.markdown

     1  |Buy food and drinks                                        *|0  |N|2009-01-09 08:57|
     3  |Invite Wendy                                                |0  |N|2009-01-09 08:58|

-There is much more, but this should get you started.
+There is much more, we only scratched the surface, but this should get you started.
 You can get a list of all commands by typing `help` and get the detailed documentation of a command with `help <command>`.

 # Integration